chuuhi/weather-app/README.md

-I had Users can input a city of their choice to receive real-time weather updates.
+Users can input a city of their choice to receive real-time weather updates.